-VI.
-Conclusions and next steps for Open AIR Research
+V. Conclusions and next steps for Open AIR Research

 This research will be conducted in several stages.
 First, we review and infiltrate current indices relevant to innovation.
 This paper represents the first stage of our work, where we critically assess macro and micro indices in order to complement previous studies with other dimensions to innovation activity.
-Accordingly, we conclude with core areas to explore, as presented in section 5.1. below.
+Accordingly, we conclude with core areas to explore.
 Second, we will undertake fieldwork where we will pilot and test a survey on innovation activity in one African country (Egypt).
 We will then expand our fieldwork to (3) other countries in Africa.
 Third, we will work towards developing an Index of Innovation Activity (IAI).
 We will input the data gathered from the surveys into our index, which we will continuously refine in order to inform policy makers and international scholarship on global innovation measurement.